jeremyaboyd/Stagecraft/blog.md

 Now that it did that so easily, I'm scared I will be the reason I don't finish today.
 I can't blame the stupid AI dude.

 Existential dread coming in 3...
 2...
 1

+**5:00PM**

+Well, at least I can play drums better than Claude...
+I hope.

+Time to figure out how to write an interpreter.

+## Day 4

+**7:45AM**

+Well I didn't finish what I wanted yesterday because I didn't spend hours working, only about 30 minutes.
+And then I got distracted with Homeland (the television show - I love Claire Danes and I never saw it before).
+In fact, this is a terrible time to even start this stupid langjam.